paulrobertlloyd/paulrobertlloyd-v4/src/_content/presentations/2018-04-05-create_leicester.md

     What processes can we develop to give us time to properly judge a feature; to consider who it is serving, and if it can be misused?
 To question those default settings?

     Perhaps we need a new set of motivational posters.
-Rather than <q>move fast and break things</q>, perhaps <q>slow down and ask more questions</q>.
+Rather than “move fast and break things”, perhaps “slow down and ask more questions”.
 - image: /images/2018/04/create_leicester/37.jpg
   notes: |
     As digital designers, we tend to suffer from the firewall that exists between us the people who experience our work.
 Regardless of how much user testing and research we undertake, we rarely get to experience first hand what customers’ day-to-day experience is really like.